-These financial statements have been prepared in accordance with IFRS, which comprise standards and interpretations approved by the International Accounting Standards Board ('IASB'), and International Accounting Standards and Standards Interpretations Committee's interpretations approved by the International Accounting Standards Committee ('IASC') that remain in effect, and to the extent that they have been adopted by the European Union.
+These financial statements have been prepared in accordance with IFRS, which comprise standards and interpretations approved by the International Accounting Standards Board ("IASB"), and International Accounting Standards and Standards Interpretations Committee's interpretations approved by the International Accounting Standards Committee ("IASC") that remain in effect, and to the extent that they have been adopted by the European Union.

-Russian invasion of Ukraine, Covid-19 pandemic and going concern
+Russian invasion of Ukraine and going concern

-The Company has assessed potential impacts on the ART's portfolio arising from the Russian invasion of Ukraine.
-ART has no investments in Ukraine or Russia, nor exposure to any companies that have investments in, or links to, Ukraine or Russia.
+As previously stated, ART has no investments in Ukraine or Russia, nor exposure to any companies that have investments in, or links to, Ukraine or Russia.
 ART has no arrangements with any person currently on (or potentially on) any sanctions list, or links to Ukraine or Russia.
-The immediate economic impact of the invasion has been a sharp increase in the price of oil and other energy based commodities.
-ART has no direct exposure to these commodities.
-None of the borrowers or other counterparties in ART's loan book have links to Ukraine or Russia.
-It is too early to measure any impact or increased risk to the underlying values supporting ART's loan portfolio, but we do not expect any material change to these values on account of the conflict.
-The Board will continue to monitor the situation regularly, and will consider the wider impact on the economy (such as potential further increases in inflation and interest rates) and if there would be any potential material impact on ART's portfolio.
+The Board continues to monitor the global political and economic situation regularly assessing impacts arising from inflation and interest rates changes for a potential material impact on ART's portfolio.

-The Company has not been isolated from the ubiquitous impact of the Covid-19 pandemic on global economies in the past year.
-The Company's long term strategy remains resilient.
-The Company adopted a prudent short term strategy to move to cash conservation and a cautious approach to commitments to new investments during the financial year.
-Alert to the impact of potentially reducing income returns, this approach supported a robust balance sheet position during these uncertain times.
-Investment in new lending and growing the Company's diversified loan portfolio has recommenced and remains a key focus.
-As noted above, the Company held approximately 40.8% of its assets (excluding sundry net assets) in cash as at 31 March 2022 with limited current contractual capital commitments.
+The Company has adopted a prudent short-term strategy to move to cash conservation and a cautious approach to commitments to new investments over this uncertain time.
+Alert to the impact of potentially reducing income returns, this approach has supported a robust balance sheet position.
+The Company continues to adopt this cautious approach to new investment and is conserving cash because of the uncertainty that has characterised the past few months; this ensures the Company retains a robust financial footing, making it well positioned to take advantage of new investment opportunities.

+As noted above, the Company held approximately (as at 31 March 2023) 13.8% of its assets (excluding sundry net assets) in cash and 11.2% in highly liquid UK Treasury Bonds and Bills with limited current contractual capital commitments.
 While there is external financing in the Group's investment interests, this is limited and non-recourse to the Company; the borrowings in these special purpose vehicles are compliant with their banking covenants.
-While the Board's dividend policy intention is unchanged the Company continues to actively monitor its investments and the impact of these unusual economic circumstances on earnings and dividends.
-See the investment review section for more details on the pandemic's impact on relevant investments.
+See the investment review section for more details on relevant investments.